01-edu/public/subjects/java-piscine/CatInFile/README.md

 Write a function `cat` that reads from standard input and write to file given as parameter.

+> ⚠️ You may read from the input some binary content.

+> 💡 Be aware of how much you read at once.

 ### Expected Functions

 ```java